-We use hazardous chemicals and radioactive and biological materials in our business; any disputes relating to improper handling, storage or disposal of these materials could be time consuming and costly
+We use hazardous chemicals and radioactive and biological materials in our business; any disputes relating to improper handling, storage or disposal of these materials could be time consuming and costly.

 Our research and development processes involve the use of hazardous materials, including chemicals and radioactive and biological materials.
 Our operations also produce hazardous waste products.
 We cannot eliminate the risk of accidental contamination or discharge or any resultant injury from these materials.
 Federal, state and local laws and regulations govern the use, manufacture, storage, handling and disposal of these materials.
 We could be subject to civil damages in the event of an improper or unauthorized release of, or exposure of individuals to, these hazardous materials.
 In addition, claimants may sue us for injury or contamination that results from our use or the use by third parties of these materials, and our liability may exceed our total assets.
 Compliance with environmental laws and regulations may be expensive, and current or future environmental regulations may impair our research, development or production efforts.
+We do not currently maintain insurance coverage that would cover these types of environmental liabilities.

-We may be sued for product liability
+We may be sued for product liability.

-We or our collaborators may be held liable if any product we or our collaborators develop, or any product which is made with the use or incorporation of any of our technologies, causes injury or is found otherwise unsuitable during product testing, manufacturing, marketing or sale.
-Although we currently have and intend to maintain product liability insurance, this insurance may become prohibitively expensive, or may not fully cover our potential liabilities.
-Inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of products developed by us or our collaborators.
+We or our collaborators may be held liable if any product that we or our collaborators develop, or any product that is made with the use or incorporation of any of our technologies, causes injury or is found otherwise unsuitable during product testing, manufacturing, marketing or sale.
+Although we currently have and intend to maintain product liability insurance, this insurance may become prohibitively expensive or may not fully cover our potential liabilities.
+Our inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of products developed by us or our collaborators.
 If we are sued for any injury caused by our or our collaborators' products, our liability could exceed our total assets.

-Public perception of ethical and social issues may limit or discourage the use of our technologies, which could reduce our revenues
+Public perception of ethical and social issues may limit or discourage the use of our technologies, which could reduce our revenues.

-Our success will depend in part upon our ability to develop products discovered through our knockout mouse technologies.
+Our success will depend, in part, upon our ability to develop products discovered through our knockout mouse technologies.
 Governmental authorities could, for ethical, social or other purposes, limit the use of genetic processes or prohibit the practice of our knockout mouse technologies.
 Claims that genetically engineered products are unsafe for consumption or pose a danger to the environment may influence public perceptions.
 The subject of genetically modified organisms, like knockout mice, has received negative publicity and aroused public debate in some countries.
-Ethical and other concerns about our technologies, particularly the use of genes from nature for commercial purposes and the products resulting from this use, could adversely affect the market acceptance of our technologies.
+Ethical and other concerns about our technologies, particularly the use of genes from nature for commercial purposes and the products resulting from this use, could reduce the likelihood of maintaining market acceptance of our technologies.